 What is the role of the pancreas?

-To understand PEI it would be helpful to learn more about the role of the pancreas in digestion.
+To understand PEI, it may be helpful to learn more about the role of the pancreas in digestion.
 The foods we eat are made up of many different parts.
 Three of these are fats, proteins and carbohydrates.
 Energy for the body comes from both fats and carbohydrates.
 The building blocks for tissue growth and healing are provided by proteins.
 When there is a shortage of available carbohydrates, protein can occasionally be used to supply energy.
-The pancreas has a crucial role in the digestion of all three.
+The pancreas has a very important role in the digestion of all three.

-Most dietary fat, protein and carbohydrate molecules have large and complex structures, which cannot be absorbed through the gut.
-Some of the carbohydrates in our food, such as sucrose (table sugar) or lactose in milk, have much simpler structures, but even those still need to be broken down before they can be absorbed through the gut wall into the body.
+Most dietary fat, protein and starchy carbohydrate molecules have complex structures.
+These structures are too big to be absorbed for use by body cells.
+Some of the carbohydrates in our food, such as sucrose (table sugar) or lactose (milk sugar), have much simpler structures.
+Even those still need to be broken down before they can be absorbed through the gut wall into the body.
 Another way of thinking about absorption is that the tiny food parts are soaked up into the body through the gut wall, a bit like a sponge.

-The pancreas produces a set of specialised molecules (pancreatic enzymes) that can break down fat, protein and some carbohydrates into their smaller parts.
+The pancreas makes specialised chemicals called pancreatic enzymes that break down fat, protein and some carbohydrates into their smaller parts.
 One of the enzymes that perform this role is called amylase.
 Amylase breaks down the starchy carbohydrates found in foods such as bread, rice, pasta, potatoes and breakfast cereals.
-The fats in food are broken down into smaller parts called fatty acids.
+The fats in food are broken down into smaller parts called fatty acids and glycerol.
 The pancreatic enzyme responsible for this job is called lipase.
-Proteins are digested by pancreatic enzymes called proteases which break them down to smaller molecules, known as peptides and amino acids.
+Proteins are digested by pancreatic enzymes called proteases, which break them down into smaller molecules, known as peptides and amino acids.

 How does PEI affect digestion?

-In a damaged pancreas either not enough enzymes are produced, or the duct that takes them to the duodenum is blocked, or sometimes both.
-If not enough enzymes reach the duodenum, some of the nutrients in food will not be digested.
-They will continue to travel along the small intestine and into the large bowel, the nutrients can produce unpleasant symptoms such as fatty diarrhoea, the medical term is steatorrhoea.
+In a damaged pancreas either not enough enzymes are produced, or the pancreatic duct is blocked, sometimes both happen.
+If not enough enzymes reach the top of the small bowel, the nutrients in food will not be digested well.
+They will continue to travel along the small bowel.
+When they reach the large bowel, the nutrients can produce unpleasant symptoms such as fatty diarrhoea, the medical term is steatorrhoea.
 The gut bacteria use the undigested nutrients for energy, and this causes belly (abdominal) pain, wind and bloating.
 The rest of the undigested food ends up being expelled from the body as poo.
-This process, where nutrients are not absorbed is known as malabsorption.
-It is important to note that the pancreas has at least five times the necessary capacity to produce enzymes and bicarbonate, so PEI only occurs after prolonged or severe damage (or if the duct is blocked).
+This process, where nutrients are not absorbed, is known as malabsorption.
+It’s important to note that a healthy pancreas has a large reserve capacity to produce enzymes and bicarbonate.
+PEI therefore happens slowly over time or after prolonged or severe damage (or if the duct is blocked).

 Fat malabsorption tends to be the most visible problem in PEI for two reasons.
-The first reason is that the mouth, stomach and small intestine also produce digestive enzymes, and these may manage to break down proteins and carbohydrates enough to make up for a poorly working pancreas, at least at the start.
+Firstly, the mouth, stomach and small intestine also produce digestive enzymes.
+These may manage to break down proteins and carbohydrates enough to make up for a poorly working pancreas, at least at the start.
 The digestion of fat, on the other hand, is more reliant on pancreatic lipase production.
 This means that fat malabsorption tends to be an earlier and/or bigger problem in PEI.
 The second reason is that fat-malabsorption produces more obvious changes in bowel function than protein-malabsorption, making protein-malabsorption more difficult to diagnose.
-The diagnosis might be missed if there is not enough fat in the diet to trigger the symptoms of fat malabsorption.
-However, weight loss, muscle wasting and other symptoms of malnutrition can still occur.
-Low-fat diets only hide the symptoms of PEI and do not treat the real problem, should not be used.
+The diagnosis might be missed if there is not enough fat in the diet to cause the symptoms of fat malabsorption.
+However, weight loss, muscle wasting, and other symptoms of malnutrition can still occur.
+Low-fat diets only hide the symptoms of PEI and do not treat the real problem, therefore low-fat diets should not be used.
 One exception is when a person develops pancreatitis due to a hereditary disorder where there is too much fat in the bloodstream (Familial Chylomicronaemia Syndrome).
 A low-fat diet may be suggested for those with this rare diagnosis, and they should be referred to a dietitian for care.

 What other roles does the pancreas have?

-Different cells in the pancreas are responsible for its exocrine and endocrine functions, though the bulk of the pancreas is dedicated to producing enzymes for digestion.
-The cells responsible for producing digestive enzymes are called acinar cells, while those that produce insulin and other hormones are located in the pancreatic islets (or islets of Langerhans).
-These islets are distributed throughout the pancreas, which means that in addition to causing PEI, damage to the pancreas can also lead to problems with insulin production and a special form of diabetes called pancreatogenic (type 3C) diabetes.
+Different cells in the pancreas are responsible for its exocrine and endocrine functions.
+The bulk of the pancreas is dedicated to producing enzymes for digestion.
+The cells responsible for producing digestive enzymes are called acinar cells.
+Those that produce insulin and other hormones are in the pancreatic islets (or islets of Langerhans).
+These islets are distributed throughout the pancreas.
+This means that in addition to causing PEI, damage to the pancreas can also lead to problems with insulin and glucagon production.
+This causes a special form of diabetes called pancreatogenic (type 3C) diabetes.
 People with this form of diabetes can often experience difficulties managing their blood sugar levels.
 This is because both the chemicals insulin and glucagon, which are needed to manage high and low blood sugar well, are not produced in enough quantities by a damaged pancreas.

 What are the signs and symptoms of PEI?